 The employment agreements also subject the NEOs to certain restrictive covenants, including perpetual confidentiality, assignment of inventions, non-competition and non-solicitation covenants (the "Non-Competition and Non-Solicitation Covenants").
-The Non-Competition and Non-Solicitation Covenants apply during each of the NEO's employment.
+The Non-Competition and Non-Solicitation Covenants apply during each of the NEO's employment and, with respect to thenon-solicitation covenants only, for one-year following the NEO's termination of employment.